UPPMAX/UPPMAX-documentation/docs/getting_started/login.md

 There are two environments one can login to:

-- a remote desktop environment, using a webbrowser
+- a remote desktop environment
+  - using a webbrowser
+  - using a local ThinLinc client
-- a console environment, using an SSH clinet
+- a console environment, using an SSH client

 ![The Bianca environments](./img/bianca_environments_926_x_261.png)